Season Finale OCT 3-5, 6:00 PM ET YouTube Broadcast

 The Queensboro Dance Festival (QDF) was launched in 2014 with the mission to strengthen the dance community in Queens, and garner a greater appreciation for Queens dance.
 Presenting Queens-based dance companies of diverse cultures and styles, QDF tours performances & classes every summer throughout Queens theaters, parks, plazas, libraries, and street events to bring local dance to Queens neighborhoods.

-Nicole Cordero-Callahan, QDF Content Manager
+Nicole Cordero-Callahan: QDF Content Manager

-And our virtual audiences!
+And to all our dancers and audiences!